11th Canadian Comprehensive Review Course in Physical Medicine & Rehabilitation

-The 10h Canadian Comprehensive Review Course in PM&R will be held March 3-10, 2018, Glenrose Rehabilitation Hospital, 10230 111 Ave, Edmonton AB T5G 0B7.
-The Canadian Comprehensive Review Course (CCRC) is organized biennially for PM&R residents.
+The 11th Canadian Comprehensive Review Course in PM&R will be held Feb 28 to Mar 6, 2020 at Bridgepoint Active Healthcare, Sinai Health System, 1 Bridgepoint Drive, Toronto, ON, M4M 2B5.
+The Canadian Comprehensive Review Course (CCRC) is organized biennially for Canadian PM&R residents.

 The Canadian Comprehensive Review Course in Physical Medicine & Rehabilitation was created in 2000 as a joint collaborative between the University of Alberta and the University of Toronto, with the goal of providing a forum for a complete overview and review of the diverse clinical content within this specialty.
 This course brings together the basics of musculoskeletal and neuroanatomy with the core clinical presentations and evidence-based management of conditions seen by specialists in Physical Medicine & Rehabilitation, utilizing national experts to deliver high quality content for all participants.
 This course remains a non-profit event, and the organizers strive for continued improvements in the quality and relevance of course content and delivery, based on participant feedback.
-This course is intended to provide up-to-date and relevant information for graduating Canadian PM&R residents, and provide the opportunity to consolidate learning and assist in preparing these senior resident physicians for transition to real-world practice.
-The Review Course is also an opportunity for residents from across Canada to meet each other, form lasting friendships, and add to our national community of practice.
+This course is intended to give an up-to-date review of relevant information for graduating Canadian PM&R residents.
+It also provides the opportunity to consolidate learning and assist in preparing these senior resident physicians for transition to real-world practice.
+The Review Course is also an opportunity for residents from across Canada to meet each other, form lasting friendships, and strengthen our national PM&R community.

 Organization of the Review Course